izackp/SDL/README.md

 This repo also serves as a minimum example project for running on windows. _Note: I have yet to test SDL2_TTFSwift on windows_

+Note: I'm going to some refactor IndexRepresentable stuff soon.
+As well as see if I can add attributes to enums on the mainline SDL2 source which will result in some breaking changes.

 ### Running on Windows